django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ### Your goal

-* **Check your learning**: Create a web page that, when viewed, creates a new pet owned by whoever visits the page.
-Send a link to your small-group lead.
+* Create a web page that, when viewed, creates a new pet owned by whoever visits the page.
 * You may want to ***read the app code*** to find a view function that that accepts GET as well as POST.
 * You can use [JSFiddle](https://jsfiddle.net/buec42cq/) for HTML hosting.
 * Press '`s`' for hints.
+* **Check your learning**: Send a link to your small-group lead.

 Note:
 - To figure out exactly how to craft the GET URL, start by using _Inspect Element_ to modify the form so that it is `method=GET` on your own computer.